cloversites/js-text-rails/README.md

 Especially in the case of SVGs, their contents are needed so they can be inserted into the document inline, so they can be styled with CSS.

+Support is currently available for the following text file types:

+- .svg files

+If you'd like more, please submit a PR.

 ## Installation